seanpm2001/Learn/OldVersions/LEARN_REPOLIST/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 743 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 744 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 739+4=743
+//// 740+4=744

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 11 (2024, Tuesday, October 22nd at 01:31 pm PST)
+//// File version: 12 (2024, Wednesday, October 23rd at 04:57 pm PST)
-//// Line count (including blank lines and compiler line): 1,009
+//// Line count (including blank lines and compiler line): 1,011

 //// ----------------------------------------------------- \\\\